Looking for a handy guide to Ang Bao etiquette this Chinese New Year?

 However, don’t be too hung up about the value inside each ang bao.
 At the end of the day, remember that fundamentally, ang baos are a symbol of goodwill, not a financial transaction.

-Of course, it also depends on whom you’re packing the ang bao for.
+When categorising your ang bao recipients, consider your relationship with the individual.
 The closer your ties to the recipient, the larger the ang bao should be.
 Typically, parents and other immediate family members warrant heftier ang baos; in contrast, acquaintances and the children of friends usually receive smaller sums.

 For instance, some families place a lot of emphasis on ang baos; in contrast, others prefer gifting token sums and demonstrating their goodwill through food instead.